wbzyl/sinatra-rdiscount/README.markdown

 # RDiscount Templates for Sinatra

-The *siantra-rdiscount* gem is an extension for Sinatra.
+The *sinatra-rdiscount* gem is an extension for Sinatra.
-It provides a request-level helper method named *rdiscount*.
+It provides a request-helper method named *rdiscount* for rendering RDiscount templates.

-To use this extension install this gem on your system:
+To use this extension, first install the gem on your system:

+    git clone git://github.com/wbzyl/sinatra-rdiscount.git
+    cd sinatra-rdiscount
+    gem build sinatra-rdiscount
     sudo gem install sinatra-rdiscount

 Then create simple Sinatra application *app.rb*: